krother/software-engineering-python/pip_setup.md

 Assume your project folder contains:

-    :::text
-    super_snake/   - module folder you want to import tests/         - the test code for pytest
+    snake_game/   - module folder you want to import tests/         - the test code for pytest
     .git/          - the commit history (managed by git) README.md      - documentation